ChapmanCPSC356Fall2017/final-project-clibo100/README.md

 on startup if a note has a reminder, the note will have a time displayed as -08:00 instead of PST. set date fixes this somehow

+there seems to always be a newline character on the note body after closing and reopening the app. deleting and saving this newline doesn't make it go away and idk why

 TODO: